-- With Double Plus (A++) sonic grades or close to them on both sides, this Back in Black ROCKS like nothing you’ve heard
+- With excellent Double Plus (A++) sound from start to finish, this Back In Black ROCKS like nothing you’ve heard

 - Top 100, and if you turn it up good and loud, one of the biggest, boldest, hardest rockin’ records ever made

 - 5 stars: “… tawdry celebration of sex is what made AC/DC different from all other metal bands — there was no sword & sorcery, no darkness, just a rowdy party, and they never held a bigger, better party than they did on Back in Black.”

 - Robert Ludwig used humongous amounts of tube compression on Back in Black, and we’re glad he did.
 All that compression is at least partly responsible for it being a Rock Demo Disc of the highest order.

 You probably never thought you’d ever use an AC/DC LP as a Demo Disc, but this copy will have you reconsidering that notion — it’s ALIVE with Rock and Roll Power Chords like nothing you have ever heard.

 For Riff Rock you just can’t do much better than Back In Black.
 AMG gives it 5 Stars and rightfully so.
 Musically it’s got everything you’d want from this genre of heavy rock — a tight, punchy rhythm section; raging guitar riffs; and deliciously decadent lyrics screamed to perfection.